nganediwal/Data-Driven-Education-VIP/journals/AtushDhakal_Fall20/Week 12 - Nov 04 - Nov 10.md

   - Presentation: Scalable Advanced Learning Ecosystems by Dr. Courville and Dr. Gazi

 ## Tasks Completed:
-  - New home page is completed
+  - The new home page is completed.
+It includes an introduction to the project and brief detail on all the pages in the web app.
   - Refactoring of app.py

 ## Sub-team meeting: